Commercial Composting Solutions

 commercial composting solutions

 It was estimated by the EPA (Environmental Protection Agency) that roughly 178,000 tonnes of food waste was generated in Ireland in 2020 by restaurants, hotels, B&Bs, pubs, restaurants, cafes, takeaways and canteens.
 Another recent report found that over 66% of food waste from the food services sector was avoidable.
-This kind of waste emits large amounts of methane - a very potent greenhouse gas.
-The Environmental Defence Fund states that at least 25% of today’s global warming is driven by methane from human actions.

 When it comes to the household or the individual, things may seem relatively simple: if you’re keen on gardening, it’s almost second nature to separate your food waste into a compost bin and make good use of it.
 Alternatively, you can separate your organic waste into a brown bin for collection.

-In the case of restaurants, hotels, schools, colleges and so on, you may well have a larger amount of food waste than you can deal with via the above options.
+However in the case of restaurants, hotels, schools, colleges and so on, you may well have a larger amount of food waste than you can deal with via the above options.
 There are also regulations to take into account and abide by for disposing of waste above a certain volume.
-Food waste can quickly pile up, whether you’re a catering business or you have a high turnover of visitors or attendees who (being human) need to eat!
-It can take the form of peelings, leftovers, expired food or improperly prepared food.
-Commercial composting methods are intended to deal efficiently with these large volumes of potential waste, while creating rich compost and soil improver at the same time.

 The three main options for food waste for a business/institution/premises etc are: